 - News & updates

-However, preventative therapy may also be given for less frequent but very disabling symptoms.
+However, preventive therapy may also be given for less frequent but very disabling symptoms.

 It is reasonable to consider a preventive medicine when: